Easy Cheese and Onion Quiche

 - salt and pepper

 I use a food processor to whizz the 150 grams/5 oz butter, 300 grams/10 oz flour and salt together until they look like breadcrumbs.
 About 10 seconds.

 Then add the water whilst pulsing.
 You may need to add more or less so just 1 tbsp at a time.
 As soon as it starts to come together tip it out onto a work surface and bring it completely together with your hands into a disc. see photos.

 Pre heat your oven to 180 C/350 F/Gas Mark 4.

 Flour the work surface and begin to roll out into a circle of about 5mm thick.
 This pastry will easily roll out to fit a 23 cm dish with a little extra.
 I use the rolling pin to drape the pastry over to lower it into the dish.
 You can chill it for 30 minutes before rolling out but I never do!

 Use the rolling pin to roll off the overhang and then press your thumb into each flute to un squash the top.
 Using a fork prick the base of the pastry all over.
 Line the pastry case and fill with baking beans to bake blind for 25 minutes.

-Fry your onions gently for about five/ten minutes until soft and golden.
+Fry your chopped onion gently for about five/ten minutes until soft and golden.
 Set aside.

-Beat your eggs together in a small bowl and then brush the bottom of the pastry case with the egg wash to seal all the holes.
+Beat your 3 large eggs together in a small bowl and then brush the bottom of the pastry case with a little of the beaten egg to seal all the holes.
 Return to the oven for five mins.

-In a bowl add your eggs, cream cheese, cheese, salt and pepper and mix well.
-Add the onions onto the base of the pastry case before pouring on the egg mixture.
+In a medium bowl add your eggs, 280 grams/10 oz cream cheese, salt and pepper and mix well.
+Add the onions onto the base of the pastry case and sprinkle in the 100 grams/3.5 oz mature cheese before pouring over the egg mixture.